asymppdc/asympPDC/README.md

 ## Examples

-Examples from the literature are provided in `./examples directory` with complete m-files with program structure similar to `analysis_template.m`.
+Examples from the literature are provided in `./examples directory` with complete m-files in program structure similar to `analysis_template.m`.
  We hope that the examples may help readers and users to understand and/or gain further insight into **Granger causality**, **instantaneous Granger causality**, **PDC**, and **DTF concepts** and the **realm of connectivity